andikasagala/Drugs-And-Herbal/README.md

 - For anyone<br>
 - Scientific <br>
 - Additional guide for your Mens sana in corpore sano (reference: https://en.wikipedia.org/wiki/Mens_sana_in_corpore_sano) <br>
-- Find out what is your Medic Doctor's Prescription about. ie: side effect, contradiction, interactions, etc<br>
+- Find out what is your Medic Doctor's Prescription about. ie: side effect,  interactions, etc<br>
 - Share your new herbal recipes with another users and community<br>
 - Avoid wrong Prescription/Drugs whether your doctor gave it.
 You need to check and verify it before you consume it	 <br>
 - Add more knowledge about your drugs and herbal which you used before you consume it longer time<br>